Skip to main content

 Fallback design is a launch gate, not a cleanup task.
 If a lane has no verified rule text, no approved exception route, or no tested handling path, keep that lane out of full launch.

-The outline references Revenue Memorandum Circular No. 087-2024, but this grounding pack does not include its downtime contingencies.
+The outline references Revenue Memorandum Circular No. 087-2024, but its downtime contingencies require separate verification.
 Do not encode production logic for manual filing or payment conditions yet.
 Mark these paths as unverified and require named tax/legal approval before launch.

-The section scope includes RCO and AAB, but this pack does not confirm routing conditions between them.
+The section scope includes RCO and AAB, but routing conditions between them require separate confirmation.
 Require an exception record with trigger, proposed route, approver, and supporting evidence before proceeding.
 If that record is incomplete, the case is not launch-ready.

 Build explicit branches for returned transfer, unmatched beneficiary, and delayed credit, then assign one owner per branch.
-This pack does not support specific rail/provider SLA targets, so avoid hardcoded external timing claims unless verified elsewhere.
+Avoid hardcoded external timing claims unless verified with the rail or provider.
 Require closure proof, such as provider reference, ledger impact, and communication status, before marking a case resolved.

 If fallback handling is undocumented for a lane, pause launches on that lane.
 Run simulation cases for downtime and transfer exceptions and confirm teams can resolve them from the documented records alone.
 If resolution depends on undocumented tribal knowledge, keep the lane in pilot.